3 days in Stockholm is an ideal amount of time to see this fascinating city.

 It’s located a stone’s throw away from the Vasa Museum, which makes it an ideal place to visit after you’ve checked out the impressive ship.

-As you’d expect, the museum details the history of ABBA from its founding to the numerous hits they created.
+As you’d expect, the museum details the history of ABBA from its founding to the numerous hits the group created.

 One of the best things about the museum is the fact it’s interactive.
 You can sing with the band on stage and engage with a host of other exhibits throughout the museum too.